Buckibarnes17/MCP-Universe/mcpuniverse/extensions/mcpplus/examples/README.md

-# MCPPlus Examples
+# MCP+ Examples

-This directory contains practical examples demonstrating how to use MCPPlus with MCP-Universe.
+This directory contains practical examples demonstrating how to use MCP+ with MCP-Universe.

 ## Quick Start